chrisarcand/chrisarcand.github.io/_posts/2015-06-02-null-coalescing-operators-and-rubys-conditional-assignments.md

 ---

 A long time ago in a galaxy far, far away (not really) I started learning and writing Ruby professionally by diving in to an existing Rails project.
-Having the opportunity to learn in a 'trial by fire' sort of setting with other developers more experienced with a language is a great way to pick something up very quickly.
+Learning in a 'trial by fire' sort of setting with other developers more experienced with a language is a great way to pick something up very quickly.
 I remember the first time coming across something similar to the following:

 ```ruby
 def something